learn-static/writing-with-visualizations/content/instructors/topic-data.md

 [jsLDA](https://mimno.infosci.cornell.edu/jsLDA/){:target="_blank" rel="noopener"} provides a light-weight option for topic modeling in-browser, without requiring any software installation.

-To prepare your corpus for topic modeling with jsLDA, create a TSV (tab-separated values) file that contains each document as a row, formatted like so:
+To prepare your corpus for topic modeling with jsLDA, create a TSV (tab-separated values) file that contains each document as a row, formatted like this:

 `[doc ID] [tab] [label] [tab] [text...]`